CodingWithJiro/freecodecamp-html-recipe-page/README.md

 - Mobile-friendly layout via responsive `<meta>` tag
 - Embedded Base64 image (no external image hosting needed)
 - External citation with proper `<cite>` and `<a>` usage
-- No JavaScript or CSS — HTML5 only
+- No JavaScript or CSS used

 ---